 The contours of a future geopolitical framework are clear, with India drifting closer to the West and the U.S. to hedge against China and, in the process, withdrawing from its long partnership with Russia.
 This decoupling will not happen overnight, and Indian and Russian officials will make concerted efforts to keep the relationship afloat, perhaps for years to come.
 But larger geopolitical pressures will invariably drive India and Russia apart.

 At the level of public diplomacy, India is also sending important signals.
 The contrast between New Delhi’s official statements during the Russian annexation of Crimea in 2014 and the invasion of Ukraine earlier this year further demonstrates India’s tilt away from Russia.
 In 2014, there was little condemnation of Russia’s attack.
 In fact, Shivshankar Menon, then national security adviser, insisted that “there are, after all, legitimate Russian and other interests involved.”
-However, the phrase “legitimate Russian interests” is notably absent from recent Indian statements.
-Although Indian officials have not named or condemned Russia, their statements from March onward have been indirectly yet undeniably critical of Russian actions.
+The phrase “legitimate Russian interests,” however, is notably absent from recent Indian statements.
+Although Indian officials have not named or condemned Russia, their statements since March have been indirectly yet undeniably critical of Russian actions.
 Their continuous references to respect for international law, the UN Charter, and the principles of territorial integrity and the sovereignty of states suggest that India does not in fact consider Russia’s invasion legitimate.